Discover Ulster University

 Our online courses cover a range of subjects and disciplines and Ulster’s distance learning portfolio is expanding.
 For our 1,500+ remote learners, the online student experience is flexible, rewarding, and inclusive.

 There’s an online learning community enabled by our e-learning platform.
 Remote students are fully supported, not just by their academic tutors, but with dedicated Student Success Advisors who are on hand from the moment they enrol right up to graduation.
-Moreover, distance learning students are given all the resources, readings, and access to lectures and staff that they need via UU’s online platforms.
+Moreover, distance learning students are given all the resources, readings, and access to lectures and staff that they need via UU’s online platforms, accessible 24/7.

-The main advantage of online learning with Ulster is the flexibility of the programme design, with the same quality teaching that you would get in person.
+The main benefits of online learning with Ulster is the flexibility of the programme design, with the same quality teaching that you would get in person.

 What courses does Ulster University offer?